 Thoughts on ELT, English and whatever else comes into my head

 I’ve come to realise that when I think of Graded Readers I’ve personified them.
-And the character is that of an overlooked child, quietly sitting at the back of the classroom, whose teachers don’t see how much potential he has.
-He doesn’t quite manage to speak up when he should, maybe because when he tried, he was overshadowed by bigger, louder children who behaved in ways the teachers understood because most of the other children were the same.
+And the character is that of an overlooked child, quietly sitting at the back of the classroom, whose teachers don’t see how much potential they have.
+They don’t quite manage to speak up when they should, maybe because when they tried, they were overshadowed by bigger, louder children who behaved in ways the teachers understood because most of the other children were the same.

 Now, perhaps my attachment to Graded Readers is overly sentimental (I blame new motherhood) but it makes me wonder what’s going to happen to them in the future.
 Are they going to get the chance to grow up?
 And, if so, what shape could they take?

-But what does lonely child need to do to secure his digital future?
+But what does lonely child need to do to secure a digital future?

 Publishers of regular books are creating new digital first imprints and there’s a huge market for books that can be read off devices.
 Self-published authors can get their books into Kindle-ready format in a few hours and some are making a very nice living off ebooks.
 So, it seems to me like the very first thing to do would be take the Graded Reader back catalogue and set an intern to work converting the files.
 A quick squizz round and not all of the publishers have Readers in ebook form (or, if they do, they’re not easily findable on their websites or in their catalogues).
 However, OUP offer ereaders of some of their titles as do Black Cat.
 If there are others, I’d love to know.